Question: How do you pronounce your last name, Aksomitis?

 Question: At every school visit someone inevitably asks: How old are you?

-Answer: My birthday is August 7th, and the year I was born: Bill Haley and the Comets recorded “Rock Around the Clock” in New York City; Hank Aaron hit his first major league home run; WHBQ In Memphis, Tennessee, became the first radio station to air an Elvis Presley record; and Marilyn Bell swam for 20 hours and 57 minutes under grueling conditions to become the first person to swim across Lake Ontario.
-See if you can figure out how old I am!
+Answer: Linda’s birthday is August 7th, and the year she was born: Bill Haley and the Comets recorded “Rock Around the Clock” in New York City; Hank Aaron hit his first major league home run; and WHBQ In Memphis, Tennessee, became the first radio station to air an Elvis Presley record.
+See if you can figure out how old she is!

 Question: Where did you grow up?

-Answer: I grew up nine miles southeast of Qu’Appelle on the Qu’Appelle Appaloosa Ranch, and started school in Grassmere School, a one-room country school.
-In sixth grade, Grassmere closed and I took the school bus to town, so graduated from Qu’Appelle High School.
+Answer: Linda grew up nine miles southeast of Qu’Appelle on the Qu’Appelle Appaloosa Ranch, and started school in Grassmere School, a one-room country school.
+In sixth grade, Grassmere closed and she took the school bus to town, so graduated from Qu’Appelle High School.

-My first job after high school was at Wilson’s Supermarket in Qu’Appelle, then I moved to Regina for a year and work at O.K.
+Her first job after high school was at Wilson’s Supermarket in Qu’Appelle, then she moved to Regina for a year and work at O.K.
 Economy.
-After I married David Aksomitis, we lived on the the Aksomitis Family Ranch (situated 15 miles northwest of Qu’Appelle) until 1981, when we moved to Qu’Appelle, so our sons also graduated from school in Qu’Appelle.
+After she married David Aksomitis, they lived on the the Aksomitis Family Ranch (situated 15 miles northwest of Qu’Appelle) until 1981, when they moved to Qu’Appelle, so their sons also graduated from school in Qu’Appelle.

 Question: Where do you live and who lives with you?

-Answer: I live in the town of Qu’Appelle, Saskatchewan, Canada, with my husband, David Aksomitis.
-We were married June 16, 1973, so have been married forever.
-I have three sons and three great daughters-in-law, and one grandson, who is old enough to vote already.
+Answer: Linda lives in the town of Qu’Appelle, Saskatchewan, Canada, with her husband, David Aksomitis.
+They were married June 16, 1973, so have been married forever.
+They have three sons and three great daughters-in-law, and two grandsons who are 24 years apart!

 Question: What’s your favourite …?